-To understanding the exact amount of sleep you need each day you should evaluate your overall health, sleep patterns, and the types of activities you do each day.
+To understand the exact amount of sleep you need each day, you should evaluate your overall health, sleep patterns, and the types of activities you do.

-If you feel that the amount of sleep you are getting isn’t enough to get through the day, you may want to spend a little more time sleeping.
-You may want to consider whether or not you are relying heavily on caffeinated drinks such as coffee to get through the day, as this can be a sign that you aren’t getting enough healthy sleep during the night.
+If you feel that the amount of sleep you are getting isn’t enough to get through the day, you may want to spend a little more time in bed.
+Also, you might want to consider whether or not you are relying heavily on caffeinated drinks to get through the day, as this can be a sign that you aren’t getting enough healthy sleep during the night.